Virginia HOT lanes: 95 Express Lanes

 Since the original portion of the HOV facility opened in the 1970s, an informal car pool system called "slugging" has evolved around the reversible lanes.
 Drivers of cars with only one or two passengers stop at designated points and pick up strangers in order to meet the HOV-3 requirement.
 Members of the slugging community contended that if the HO/T lanes were extended all the way to Washington, passenger utilization of the reversible lanes might decline if drivers chose to pay HO/T tolls instead of picking up passengers from slug lines.
 The impact on the slug lines was not addressed by VDOT or its private sector vendors in the original proposal.

-As of November 2019, construction is underway to extend the I-95 HO/T lanes south from their original terminus at Exit 143 near Aquia to Exit 133, US 17 near Fredericksburg.
+In November 2019, construction began to extend the I-95 HO/T lanes south from their original terminus at Exit 143, VA 610 near Aquia to Exit 133, US 17 near Fredericksburg.
+It also adds a collector distributor lane system from the express lanes southern terminus at the US 17 interchange to VA 3 in Fredericksburg, requiring the reconstruction of I-95's crossing at the Rappahannock River.
+The project also added three access points: one south of VA 610 in Garrisonville, one at Old Courthouse Road in Stafford, and one at US 17. express lanes are complete as of December 2023, and the rest of the project was completed in early December 2023.

+As of Summer 2022, construction is underway to construct a new ramp from the HO/T lanes to VA 642 (Opitz Boulevard) near Woodbridge.

 395 Express Lanes

 The 395 Express Lanes project extended the I-95/I-395 HO/T lanes approximately 8 mi to the north from the "Turkeycock" ramp complex north of Edsall Road to the District of Columbia line.
 As with the I-95 project discussed above, construction involved widening the two existing reversible lanes to a three-lane reversible roadway and making changes to the interchange closest to the Pentagon in order to reduce traffic backups.
 In addition, the approach to the inbound (towards DC) Rochambeau Bridge span at the 14th Street Bridge (widely known locally as the "HOV bridge"), which was previously open to all traffic without restriction, was added to the HO/T operations at all times in order to prevent general-purpose traffic from congesting the northern terminus of the express lanes.
 Traffic leaving the District of Columbia is not subject to the same restriction and may use the express roadway toll-free up to, and including, the Eads Street/Pentagon exit.

 The I-395 HO/T lanes operate in the same manner as the I-95 lanes.
 The express lanes opened on November 17, 2019.